intelligent-soft-robots/pam_documentation/E4_advanced_overview.md

-# Developer's guide 4: advanced overview
+# Developer's guide 4: Advanced overview

 This page is a good read for anybody who would like to have a better understanding on how the software works "under the hood".

-## mujoco model xml file
+## MuJoCo model XML file

 For Mujoco to work,  model xml file that describes the robot and environment is needed.
 Possibly, this xml file can be created "by hand".